leouieda/cv/README.md

 ## Deploying

-A PDF is compiled automatically by GitHub Actions with every commit to the `main` branch and uploaded to the `gh-pages` branch.
+A PDF is compiled automatically by GitHub Actions with every commit to the `main` branch and uploaded to the `pdf` branch.
-This way, the compiled PDF is updated and served automatically.
+This way, the compiled PDF is updated and made available on the internet automatically.

 ## License